The Mermaid, the Witch, and the Sea by Maggie Tokuda-Hall

 While this is marketed as YA, I would hesitate before recommending it to anyone under 16, and at any age I would definitely recommend reading the CWs first.
 Having said that, there's a lot of really good catharsis in this book because it is fundamentally a book about processing trauma and being whole even when you've felt broken, and that's such an important thing to show younger readers.

-CW for homophobia, colonialism, racism, sexual assault (not depicted), mutilation, child abuse, vomit, blood, slavery, torture, major character death, death.
+CW for homophobia, colonialism, racism, sexual assault (not depicted), mutilation, child abuse, vomit, blood (graphic), self harm, slavery, torture (graphic), child death, murder (graphic) major character death, death (graphic).

 Clear Your Shit Readathon 2020 prompt: Water Theme, Map